 Overview

-You can also choose from a range of optional units, to tailor your degree to your interests.
-These optional units focus on topics such as forensic advocacy, employment law, family law, law and technology, human rights law, and native title law and policy.
+You can also choose from optional units that focus on topics such as forensic advocacy, employment law, environmental law and policy, law and technology human rights law and native title law and policy.
+This range of optional units enables you to tailor your degree to your interests.

 You'll complete most of your course at Curtin Law School in the heart of Perth’s legal precinct.
-Importantly, you can gain practical experience through simulated legal proceedings in Curtin's high-tech moot court, working on real cases at the John Curtin Law Clinic and participating in our Legal Internships Program.
+You can gain practical experience by undertaking simulated legal proceedings in our high-tech moot court, working on real cases at the John Curtin Law Clinic and participating in our Legal Internships Program.

-You can experience working in a legal environment such as a court, law firm or community legal centre, with an organisation’s in-house legal team or with a barrister.
-These experiences will develop your legal skills and help you identify the area of law in which you'd like to practise.
+Through the Legal Internships Program, you can experience working in a legal environment such as a court, law firm or community legal centre, with an organisation's in-house legal team or with a barrister.
+These experiences will develop your practical legal skills and help you identify the area of law in which you'd like to practise.
+Curtin Law School has developed relationships with a range of organisations to offer legal internship placements to our students.

 Practical Legal Training